Time Evolution of Uniform Sequential Circuits: Methodology

 The {\ourAnsatz} ansatz is defined as a specific form of Eq.\,\eqref{eq:dense_ansatz}, where each unitary $\hat{U}_{\text{R}/\text{L}}$ is parameterized by a sequential circuit of $M_U$ layers, as shown in Fig.\,\ref{fig:ansatz}\,(b).
 Each layer consists of a consecutive application of 2-qubit gates between neighboring qubits in the direction shown in Fig.~\ref{fig:ansatz}\,(a-b).
-While for any {\denseAnsatz} state in the right representation, there exits an exact {\denseAnsatz} of same size in the left representation, this does not always hold for {\ourAnsatz} with the same $N_q$ and $M_U$ unless the state is inversion symmetric.
-We note that {\ourAnsatz} ansatz belongs to the broad class of quantum circuit tensor network ans\"atze~\cite{Haghshenas_2022}~\footnote{Following the naming scheme in~\cite{Haghshenas_2022}, our ansatz is the uniform qMPS-L. The direction of the application of layered $2$--site gates is, however, the opposite.}, where the dense unitaries in the isometric tensor networks are replaced by various kinds of local circuits, e.\,g., brick-wall circuits or sequential circuits.
+While for any {\denseAnsatz} state in the right representation, there exists an exact {\denseAnsatz} of the same size in the left representation, this does not always hold for {\ourAnsatz} with the same $N_q$ and $M_U$ unless the state is inversion symmetric.
+We note that {\ourAnsatz} ansatz belongs to the broad class of quantum circuit tensor network ans\"atze~\cite{Haghshenas_2022}~\footnote{Following the naming scheme in~\cite{Haghshenas_2022}, our ansatz is the uniform qMPS-L. The direction of the application of layered $2$--site gates is, however, the opposite.}, where the dense unitaries in the isometric tensor networks are replaced by various kinds of local circuits, e.\,g., brick-wall circuits or sequential circuits. { The {\denseAnsatz} and {\ourAnsatz} wave functions are both universal: if one allows arbitrary $N_q, M_U$, all translationally-invariant quantum many-body states can be approximated to arbitrary accuracy in either {\denseAnsatz} or {\ourAnsatz} form.
+The required $N_q, M_U$ indicates the complexity of the quantum many-body state.
+As an example, the Greenberger–Horne–Zeilinger (GHZ) state~\cite{greenberger1989going} can be represented exactly with $N_q=2, M_U=1$.
+Rigorous studies of the scaling properties of the quantum circuit ansatz could give us more insight into the properties of quantum states, for example, the recent work for ground states~\cite{jobst2022finite}.
+In this work, we focus on studying the expressivity of the ansatz applied to time-evolution with both a free-fermion and a non-integrable Hamiltonian. }